 How to Respond to Positive Reviews

 So far, we’ve discussed what to do when you get a negative review, but in reality, the overwhelming majority of your reviews are going to be positive.
-Most business owners don’t think to respond to positive reviews, but if all you do is craft replies to the negative comments, you’re missing out on an opportunity to connect with your satisfied patients.
-And remember, your happy patients are the ones who will refer new patients to you and also defend you against those who complain.
+Most business owners don’t think to respond to positive reviews, but if all you do is craft replies to the negative comments, you’re missing out on an opportunity to connect with your satisfied customers.
+And remember, your happy customers are the ones who will refer new customers to you and also defend you against those who complain.

 Also, your review page will look odd if all you do is respond to the complaints!